harinandu38-arch/harinandu38-arch/README.md

 ### 🔹 Listy – Smart Website Wordlist Generator
 One of my proud projects!

-- CLI-based tool available on GitHub
+- CLI-based tool will be available soon on GitHub
-- Browser extensions available for:
+- Browser extensions will be available for:
-  - 🌐 Chrome
+  - 🌐 Chrome/Chromium Based Browsers
-  - 🦊 Firefox
+  - 🦊 Firefox & fellow browsers
 - Helps generate smart wordlists for security testing

 ---